 - Make slime

-4. offer a reward system
+4. offer a reward system to increase focus in a virtual class

 Who doesn’t want to work towards a reward?
 This reward can be anything that you can think of that will get your child motivated to take on the task of focusing in class.